What does business recovery mean

 What does business recovery mean?
 When seeking support to assist with a financial crisis with your limited company.
 To operate a plan of recovery requires the services of a qualified licensed Insolvency Practitioner.

-The primary objective of any IP remains the process of the rescue of the ailing business.
-Once achieved and the business trades profitably then the IP will step aside.
+The primary objective of any IP remains the rescue of the ailing business.
+Once achieved and the business trades profitably, the IP will step aside.

-However, many circumstances affect the overall outcome and the strategy to be set.
+However, many circumstances affect the outcome and strategy to be set.

-Two main headings cover insolvency processes utilised to aid struggling companies then.
+Two main headings cover insolvency processes used to aid struggling companies.

 - Business Recovery;